-His tenure in power has also been characterised by economic growth - the government says that it is now at 7% a year - while embarking on several new infrastructure projects including the recent construction of a new section of motorway connecting Colombo's international airport with its political and commercial centre.
+His tenure in power was also characterised by impressive economic growth and ambitious infrastructure projects, including the construction of a new section of motorway connecting Colombo's international airport with its political and commercial centre.

 When money from the West looked as if it may dry up because of concerns over human rights abuses towards the end of the civil war, the president tried to offset this by making overtures to China.

-A huge deep-water port, built with $360m (£226m) of borrowed Chinese money is being built at Hambantota - near the president's birth place - on the southern coast, as is a new 35,000-seat cricket stadium, a convention centre and a new international airport.
-A broad-gauge railway is likewise under construction.
+Some $360m (£226m) of borrowed Chinese money helped build a huge deep-water port at Hambantota - near the president's birth place - on the southern coast.
+Other major projects include a 35,000-seat cricket stadium, a convention centre, a new international airport and a broad-gauge railway.Hardliner

 He went on to become leader of the Sri Lanka Freedom Party, prime minister in 2004, and then president in 2005.